bharath8121/Movie-Tracker/README.md

 # Movie-Tracker.
-This is a program that tracks your favorite movie in your desired theatres and sends you notification when the tickets are available so that you cannot be late for your favorite movie.
-It even has email and desktop notifications to inform you even if you are not available.
+This is a web scrapper for bookmyshow that tracks your favorite movie in your desired theaters and sends you an email notification when the tickets are available.
+It can even push desktop notifications to inform you about tickets.